TrustlyInc/trustly-webview-example/android-app/README.md

 ### WebViewClient implementation

 Using `WebViewClient` you'll need to add a configuration in the `settings` property.
-The example below explain more about this implementation.
-You need to add `javaScriptCanOpenWindowsAutomatically` that is needed to listen the `window.open` method.
+Set the `javaScriptCanOpenWindowsAutomatically` property to true in order to enable the application to properly handle `window.open` events.

 ```kotlin
     webView.settings.apply {